 But before we got down to work, we actually did have some fun picking out materials!

-On both sides of the sink we put in counters made from chestnut planks we found in one of the cantinas below the house from chestnut trees around the house.
+On both sides of the relocated sink we put in counters made from chestnut planks from the trees around the house that we found in one of the cantinas below the house.
 On the walls we put in 200 year old tiles.